eth4n22/tp/docs/team/waynech0y.md

 add, borrow, return, and track books efficiently.

 ## Summary of Contributions
+Given below are my contributions to the project.
 ### Features implemented:
 - **Implemented listing of a shelf**
   - What it does:
     - Lists a specific shelf indicated by the librarian.
   - Justification:
-    - This feature significantly improves convenience.
-It allows the librarian to view the catalogue of a subset of books in the Library, of the same genre.
+    - This feature improves the product significantly as it compartmentalises the listing to just the shelf itself, making it easier for the user to view the list of a smaller subset of the global catalogue.
   - Highlights:
+    - Implementation was particularly tricky as there was a need to deal with empty slots in between each entry of the shelf.
 - **Implementation of loading**
   - What it does:
     - Loads the data from previous save.
   - Justification:
     - This feature significantly improves usability.
 It allows the librarian to keep the catalogue from the previous saves.
   - Highlights:
+    - This feature is continuously evolving based on other new features the team has implemented, as new data will need to be saved for new features.
+The handling of file tampering was particularly tricky.
 - **Implementation of saving**
   - What it does:
     - saves the data from current program run.
   - Justification:
     - This feature significantly improves usability.
-It allows the librarian to keep the catalogue of the current catalogue.
+It allows the librarian to keep the catalogue of the current catalogue, when they input a new command.
+Thus, the user does not need to manually save data, and all changes persist automatically.
   - Highlights:
-- **Implemented the help command**
-  - What it does:
-    - lists out the possible commands allowed.
-  - Justification:
-    - This feature significantly aids the librarian.
-It allows the librarian to know what commands there are.
-  - Highlights:
-- **Implemented the quantity command**
-  - What it does:
-    - lists out the quantity of a specific book.
-  - Justification:
-    - This feature significantly aids the librarian.
-It allows the librarian to keep track of the number of a specific book.
-  - Highlights:
+    - This feature is continuously evolving based on other new features the team has implemented, as more data will need to be written, formatted and saved.
+Ensuring that the directory is made properly, and data is saved in the correct format, as particularly tricky.
 ### Code contributed: